Marie Antoinette (2006 film): Plot

-Marie-Antoinette's brother, Joseph II, Holy Roman Emperor, comes to visit, counseling her against her constant parties, advice that she finds easy to ignore.
+Marie Antoinette's brother, Joseph II, Holy Roman Emperor, comes to visit, counseling her against her constant parties, advice that she finds easy to ignore.
 Joseph meets Louis XVI at the Royal Zoo and explains to him the "mechanics" of sexual intercourse in terms of "key-making", as one of the king's favorite hobbies is locksmithing.
-Thereafter, Louis and Marie Antoinette have sex for the first time, and in 1778, Marie Antoinette gives birth to a daughter, Marie Thérèse.
+Thereafter, Louis XVI and Marie Antoinette have sex for the first time, and in 1778, Marie Antoinette gives birth to a daughter, Marie Thérèse.

-As the child matures, Marie-Antoinette spends much of her time at the Petit Trianon, a small chateau in the park of Versailles.
+As the child matures, Marie Antoinette spends much of her time at the Petit Trianon, a small chateau in the park of Versailles.
 It is also at this time that she begins an affair with Axel Fersen.
-As France's financial crisis worsens, food shortages and riots increase, her public image deteriorates and her luxurious lifestyle and seeming indifference to the struggles of the French people earned her the name "Madame Deficit".
+As France's financial crisis worsens, food shortages and riots intensify, her public image deteriorates and her luxurious lifestyle and seeming indifference to the struggles of the French people earned her the name "Madame Deficit".

 As the queen matures, Marie Antoinette focuses less on her social life and more on her family and makes what she considers to be significant financial adjustments.
 Her mother dies in 1780, and the following year she gives birth to a son, Louis-Joseph, Dauphin of France.
 She gives birth to another son, Louis-Charles, in 1785, and another daughter, Sophie, in 1786, who dies a month before her first birthday.

 As the French Revolution erupts with the storming of the Bastille, the royal family resolves to stay in France, unlike most of the court.
-Rioting Parisians force them to leave Versailles for Paris.
+The angry people of France force them to leave Versailles for Paris.
 The film ends with the royal family's transfer to the Tuileries.
-The last image is Marie-Antoinette's bedroom at Versailles, destroyed by angry rioters.
+The last image is Marie Antoinette's bedroom at Versailles, destroyed by angry rioters.